 But it also has its lovers.
 It produces a copious amount of nectar, which draws a wide range of pollinator insects such as bees and butterflies.
 Some birds, such as goldfinches, appreciate the seeds.
 As a result, some farmers allow it to grow in controlled areas as a host for beneficial birds and insects.
 In a pinch, some parts of the plant can be eaten: peeled stems boiled, tap roots of young plants raw or cooked.
 The dried flowers are said to be used in rural Italy for curdling goats’ milk in cheese production.

 As I’ve observed here repeatedly, just about every noxious local plant with the laudable exception of poison oak is found in Cesar Chavez Park.
 This year, fortunately, thistles have had a quiet year, in contrast to last year when untimely and excessive mowing of fennel by park management produced a monster thistle crop.
 This year the fennel has reasserted itself in most of the overcut areas.
-Unlike the fennel, the thistle is not a bird habitat, does not produce useful seeds, is not edible or medicinal, does not produce a heady fragrance, is not pleasant to walk through, and lacks elegance or interest in its overall shape.

-However, its blooms are briefly fetching for their bold pinkness and their burstlike structure.
+The Bull Thistle’s blooms are briefly fetching for their bold pinkness and their burstlike structure.
 In keeping with my inclination to highlight points of beauty even in noxious creations, I give you these snapshots.